-To the extent that the portfolio covered by the potentially comparable license differs in relevant ways from the portfolio-in-suit, adjustments could potentially be made to account for such differences.
-For example, if a potentially comparable license included a license both to SEPs subject to a FRAND commitment and non-SEPs, it may be possible to propose an allocation of value between the consideration paid for the SEPs and the non-SEPs where there is data available to make such an allocation.
+to a FRAND commitment and non-SEPs, it may be possible to propose an allocation of value between the consideration paid for the SEPs and the non-SEPs where there is data available to make such an allocation.
 Likewise, if a potentially comparable license included additional standards not at issue in the dispute, it may be possible to allocate value between the different standards.
 Issues may also arise in determining the value attributable to one of two portfolios involved in a cross-license, particularly where the agreement does not specify separate rates for each.

-U.S. courts have attempted to determine the collective value of multiple FRAND-encumbered patents in a few instances to date, including cases involving groups of patents within a larger portfolio,100 as well as at least one instance valuing an entire large portfolio involving mobile telecommunications standards.101 The bench trial decision in TCL v.
-Ericsson will be used here to illustrate briefly some of the considerations that may arise when examining potentially comparable portfolio licenses, without suggesting that it represents the only possible or only correct approach to these issues.
+U.S. courts have attempted to determine the collective value of multiple FRAND-encumbered patents in a few instances to date, including cases involving groups of patents within a larger portfolio, 108 as well as at least one instance valuing an entire large portfolio involving mobile telecommunications standards.
+109 Although subsequently vacated by the Federal Circuit on Seventh Amendment grounds, the bench trial decision in TCL v.
+Ericsson (a contract case) provides a nonbinding example of one court's approach to evaluating some of the considerations that may arise when examining potentially comparable portfolio licenses, which we provide for illustration purposes without commenting on the merits of the decision.

 In TCL v.
-Ericsson, the court considered comparable license analysis for multiple licenses to Ericsson's portfolio, both when resolving allegations that Ericsson made discriminatory offers, and when setting FRAND rates for technologies covered by Ericsson's portfolio.102 Broadly speaking, the court first determined which of Ericsson's licensee firms were sufficiently similarly situated to TCL,103 and then "unpacked" the cross-licenses with those firms in order to extract from each agreement effective royalty rates attributable to Ericsson's portfolio by valuing, e.g.: (1) how to allocate releases for past sales, (2) apportioning lump-sum payments covering multiple standards, and (3) accounting for differences in strength between cross-licensed portfolios.104 A full analysis of these issues is beyond the scope of this section.
+Ericsson, the court considered comparable license analysis for multiple licenses to Ericsson's portfolio, both when resolving allegations that Ericsson made discriminatory offers and when setting FRAND rates for technologies covered by Ericsson's portfolio.
+110 Broadly speaking, the court first determined which of Ericsson's licensee firms were sufficiently similarly situated to TCL 111 and then "unpacked" the cross-licenses with those firms in order to extract from each agreement effective royalty rates attributable to Ericsson's portfolio by valuing, e.g.: (1) how to allocate releases for past sales, (2) apportioning lump-sum payments covering multiple standards, and (3) accounting for differences in strength between cross-licensed portfolios.
+112 A full analysis of these issues is beyond the scope of this section.